nalgeon/sqlpkg-cli/README.md

 ## Using a local repository

 By default, `sqlpkg` installs all extensions in the home folder.
-If you are writing a Python (JavaScript, Go, ...) application — you may prefer to put them in the project folder (think virtual environment in Python or `node_modules` in JavaScript).
+If you are writing a Python (JavaScript, Go, ...) application — you may prefer to put them in the project folder (like virtual environment in Python or `node_modules` in JavaScript).

 To do that, run the `init` command: